 Kidney stones (calculi) are common, affecting about 2 percent of all Americans.
 There are many causes for urinary stones, and some are inherited (genetic).
 The most important factor that predisposes a person to form a kidney stone, however, is dehydration.
-Stones typically form when urine becomes too concentrated, causing crystals to build up inside the kidneys.
+Kidney Stones typically form when urine becomes too concentrated, causing crystals to build up inside the kidneys.
 Stones may be as small as a grain of sand or as large as a golf ball.
+We are proud to offer kidney stone treatment in Kansas City and the surrounding areas.

 Many stones pass through the ureter and out of the body without the need for intervention, but if a stone is too large to pass (over 5-6mm) then it can become lodged in the ureter and cause a backing up of urine with distention of the kidney and severe colicky pain.
 Stones also may form silently within the urine collecting areas of the kidney and remain asymptomatic for many years.
 These stones when found incidentally do not always require treatment.
 Some however can become quite large and nearly fill the entire collecting system.
 These are called staghorn calculi and can slowly erode kidney function.